Enterprise Continuity Problems

-Ironically, the basic setting of Enterprise, in strong contrast to the statistically prevalence of American names of individuals, ships and places, rather confirms the idea of a united Earth than of a dominating American nation state.
+The basic setting of Enterprise, in strong contrast to the statistically prevalence of American names of individuals, ships and places, rather confirms the idea of a united Earth than of a dominating American nation state.
 Actually, whenever crew members of Enterprise refer to their own group (to T'Pol, Phlox or other aliens), they always speak of themselves as "humans" and "Earth".
-"Americans" were mentioned only occasionally in the sense of a country or particular group of humans, and only once notably when Tucker talked to Reed about the work on the warp drive as a solely American achievement.
+"Americans" are mentioned only occasionally in the sense of a country or particular group of humans, and only once notably when Tucker talks to Reed about the work on the warp drive as a solely American achievement.
 Irrespective of the intentions behind the American predominance in the series, I think it is odd if not hypocritical to refer to "humans" while meaning "Americans".
 Well, Neil Armstrong said "One small step for a man, but a giant leap for mankind", not mentioning his country either.
-On the other hand, it was an American flag and not one of the UN that he planted on the Moon.
+On the other hand, it was a US flag and not one of the UN that he planted on the Moon.
 The situation must be definitely different at the time of Enterprise.
 Unless we are ever told otherwise, there is no reason to doubt the clear statements that the conflicts on Earth, and in particular any form of Cold War, have eventually been overcome.
-It should have been a matter of honesty to fulfill Enterprise's premise of a united humanity and show the required diversity first of all in the form of foreign crew members (and not only token non-Caucasian characters who are tacitly assumed to be American citizens as well).
+It should have been a matter of honesty to fulfill Enterprise's premise of a united humanity and show the required diversity first of all in the form of foreign crew members (rather than token non-Caucasian characters who are tacitly assumed to be American citizens as well).